sblg/FLUCbio/README.md

 Parameters | Type | Description
 ------------ | ------------- | ---------------------
-`data` |_pandas dataframe, numpy array,<br/> list of list or tuple_ |2-D input with time points being the first dimension and measurements being the second
+`data` |_pandas dataframe, numpy array, list of list or tuple_ |2-D input with time points being the first dimension and measurements being the second
 `num_interp_pts` |_int, optional_ |Default is 100.
 `grid_size` |_int, optional_ |The value is used for creating a _n_ x _n_ grid.
 Default value for _n_ is 10.
 `interpolation_type` |_str or int, optional_ |Default is 'linear'